The 14 best Florida beaches for families (updated for 2025)

 The water is calm at Florida’s Crandon Park Beach thanks to an offshore sandbar (Photo: Greater Miami CVB)

-Many of the rooms at The Ritz-Carlton Key Biscayne Miami have private full- or half-balconies with views of the Atlantic Ocean or Biscayne Bay.
-Kids will love the hotel’s 1,200-foot stretch of beach, zero-entry pool, and Ritz Kids program offering all kinds of nature-focused activities in partnership with Jean-Michel Cousteau’s Ocean Futures Society.
-Grownups can serve and volley at the largest tennis center of any Ritz-Carlton or book one of the more than 60 treatments available at The Ritz-Carlton Spa.
+Many of the rooms at The Ritz-Carlton Key Biscayne, Miami have private full- or half-balconies with views of the Atlantic Ocean or Biscayne Bay.
+Kids will love the hotel’s 1,200-foot stretch of beach and zero-entry pool, while grownups can serve and volley at the largest Ritz-Carlton tennis center or book a treatment at The Ritz-Carlton Spa.

 Naples, Florida